mesosphere-backup/dcos-docker/README.md

+# DC/OS Docker

-## DC/OS Docker
+Run DC/OS in Docker containers!

-Run DC/OS (including systemd) in Docker containers, one per node, using Docker-in-Docker for DC/OS services/jobs.
+Each container on the host emulates a DC/OS node, using Docker-in-Docker to run DC/OS jobs & services.

-DC/OS Docker is designed to optimize developer cycle time.
+DC/OS Docker is designed to optimize development cycle time.
 For a more production-like local experience, see [DC/OS Vagrant](https://github.com/dcos/dcos-vagrant) which runs each node in its own VM.

 ## Caveats